 At 104 feet, DeSoto Falls is one of the tallest waterfalls in Alabama.
 Park of DeSoto State Park, this waterfall is on the Little River near Mentone, Alabama, 90 minutes east of Huntsville near the Georgia border.
 The DeSoto Falls site is open daily and free to visit with ample parking.

 For more views, there is the short .6-mile DeSoto Falls Canyon Rim Trail.
 A picnic lunch is recommended, or drive into Mentone to eat at the Wildflower Café.

 Little River Canyon, Gaylesville, AL:

-Inside the Little River Canyon National Preserve, the 45 foot waterfall is wide and powerful in the days after it’s been wet but this section of the Little River is beautiful year-round.
+Inside the Little River Canyon National Preserve, the 45-foot waterfall is wide and powerful on the days after it’s been wet but this section of the Little River is beautiful year-round.
 Close to DeSoto Falls, you can easily visit both in one side trip.
 Access to this area is free.
-The Preserve offers and 100 car parking lot and an accessible boardwalk to multiple views of the falls.
+The Preserve offers and 100 car parking lot and an accessible boardwalk with multiple views of the falls.
 The moderately difficult ¾ mile Martha Trail is there for the more adventurous.

 BONUS: Get more information and learn about other North Alabama waterfalls here.